Flat Chern Band From Twisted Bilayer MnBi$_2$Te$_4$

 \emph{Discussion}.
 The tBMBT with a twist angle near $1^\circ$ host isolated Moir\'e Chern bands, whose bandwidth is significantly smaller than the Coulomb repulsion energy ($2\lesssim U/W\lesssim6$).
-The broad variety of tuning parameters including twist angle, staggered layer potential, electron filling, magnetic field, and hydrostatic pressure will make tBMBT a promising platform for realizing the correlated topological phases.
-Disorders inevitably exist in realistic materials.
-We note that short range scatters will broaden the bandwidth, and thus reduce $U/W$, but the correlated topological phases should be robust against long-range potential fluctuations (i.e. charge puddles).
+Mechanically robust single SL of MnBi$_2$Te$_4$ has been obtained experimentally \cite{deng2019}, making it possible to implement tBMBT.
+The broad variety of tuning parameters including twist angle, staggered layer potential, electron filling, magnetic field, and hydrostatic pressure makes tBMBT a promising platform for realizing the correlated topological phases.
+The FM phase is more favored than the AFM phase for the flat Chern band to have a larger gap to other bands.
+Disorders also inevitably exist in realistic materials.
+Short range scatters will broaden the bandwidth, and thus reduce $U/W$, but the correlated topological phases should be robust against long-range potential fluctuations (i.e. charge puddles).

 tBMBT may provide the first experimental platform for isolated Moir\'e flat Chern bands.
 Besides tBMBT, there are rich choices of magnetic layered topological materials such as Mn$_2$Bi$_2$Te$_5$~\cite{zhang2019} and MnBi$_4$Te$_7$~\cite{wuj2019}, etc. These materials provide fertile playground for investigating emergent correlated topological states in twisted multilayers with tunable $U/W$.